xatlasm/xatlasm.github.io/_posts/2015-06-19-the-martian.md

 I very much enjoyed this book because the author went to great pains to ensure the scientific accuracy of the protagonist's survival actions.
 I felt that this enhanced my appreciation of the protagonist's choices because I could follow along with his thought process and see the realistic consequences of his actions.

 _However_, the author made a very basic chemistry mistake that caught my attention.
-Though the author admitted in an [interview][b0a5267e] that he was not very good with chemistry, given the amount of research and effort he put into the science throughout the book, I'm a bit disappointed that he overlooked this one.
-I'd like to set the record straight here once and for all!.
+Though the author admitted in an [interview][b0a5267e] that he made some chemistry mistakes, given the amount of research and effort he put into the science throughout the book, I'm a bit disappointed that he overlooked such a simple mistake like this one.
+I'd like to set the record straight here once and for all!

 This is the situation: